-We have filed an international application and a US utility application directed to uses of anti-endoglin antibodies for treating fibrosis.
-The expected expiration date for any patent that may arise from these applications is 2035, exclusive of possible patent term extensions.
+We have filed an International PCT application directed to the treatment of cancers with a combination of TRC105 and anti-programmed death receptor agents.
+The expected expiration date for any patent that may arise from these applications is 2038, exclusive of possible patent term extensions.